SebastiaanJohn/nli-sentence-reps/README.md

 ## Requirements

 The code is written in Python 3.10.
-The requirements can be installed using `pip install -r requirements.txt`.
+The requirements can be installed using `pip install -r requirements.txt` or with the conda environment file `conda env create -f environment.yml`.

 ## Datasets